xnvme/aisio/docs/src/introduction.md

 alongside efficient bypass mechanisms, enabling flexibility without compromising correctness, safety, or interoperability.

-AiSIO denotes a class of system designs built around an integrated multipath philosophy that treats accelerators as first class participants in the storage subsystem.
-In this model, the CPU retains essential system management responsibilities, accelerators can participate directly in data movement, and the operating system coordinates both long standing abstractions and efficient bypass mechanisms.
+AiSIO designates a class of system architectures built around an integrated multipath philosophy that treats accelerators as first class participants in the storage subsystem.
+In this model, the CPU retains essential system management responsibilities, accelerators can participate directly in data movement or initiate I/O, and the operating system coordinates both long standing abstractions and efficient bypass mechanisms.

 This unified and hybrid approach is essential for constructing scalable and efficient systems in the AI era.
-It enables designs that do not rely on a single I/O paradigm but instead combine the strengths of diverse processing units, memory tiers, and software layers.
+It enables architectures that do not rely on a single I/O paradigm but instead combine the strengths of diverse processing units, memory tiers, and software layers.
+HOMI, introduced later in this paper, serves as a reference architecture and implementation within the AiSIO class and demonstrates how these principles can be realized in open and modifiable system software.